tstillwell/appengine_multiblog/README.md

 http://cloud.google.com/appengine/docs/standard/python/download

-Once you have the SDK setup, you will need the required dependencies (python imports) to test the app locally or you will get errors when you try to start the app.
+Once you have the SDK set up, you will need the required dependencies (python imports) to test the app locally or you will get errors when you try to start the app.